The Ultimate Java Programming Q&A: From Fundamentals to Advanced Techniques

 To start programming in Java, you need to install the Java Development Kit (JDK) and set up your Integrated Development Environment (IDE).
 Popular IDEs include IntelliJ IDEA, Eclipse, and NetBeans.
 Follow these steps to set up your environment:

-3. Set the JAVA_HOME environment variable to point to your JDK installation.
+JAVA_HOMEenvironment variable to point to your JDK installation. - Add the

 Java syntax is similar to C++, making it relatively easy for developers familiar with C-like languages.
 Here’s a simple Java program: